AxanderW/District-15City-Schools-PerformanceAnalysis/README.md

-# District-15City-Schools-PerformanceAnalysis
+# District 15 City Schools Performance Analysis
 Helping the school board and mayor make strategic decisions regarding future school budgets and priorities.

-Script will analyze the district-wide standardized test results and aggregate the data to showcase obvious trends in school performance
+Script will analyze the district-wide standardized test results and aggregate the data to showcase obvious trends in school performance.

 Final report will include each of the following: